 Fall and spring semesters

-Students attending the Los Angeles Program in the fall and spring semesters must register for a 8 credit internship.
-Students are required to work for 360 hours during the semester at their internships in order to meet the requirements for the 8 credits.
+Students attending the Los Angeles Program in the fall and spring semesters must register for a 6, 7, or 8 credit internship.
+Students are required to work for 45 hours at their internships during the semester for each registered credit.
+Work can be done at one, two, or more internship sites.

 All internship classes are graded on a pass/fail basis.